sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 Cody is built on model interoperability and promises to always provide the best, latest-gen models for every given task to help speed up devs and reduce toil.
 This update delivers on that promise by bringing a cutting-edge model to autocomplete, speeding up completions while increasing quality and accuracy.

+The big benefits are a **350ms reduction in autocomplete speeds along with a 58% increase in the number of accepted characters per user**.
 Let’s dive into some numbers and see how these changes are going to help Cody help you write code faster.

 ## Speed Boost: 350ms Faster

-Cody’s response time is down by a whopping 350m.
+Cody’s response time is down by a whopping 350ms.
 This means that our P75 latency (the time it takes for 75% of completions to appear) have decreased by 350ms for single-line completions, which represents 87% of all suggestions.
 Single-line completions have gone from 900ms to 690ms.

+- Single line: 900ms -> 690ms
+- 2-5 lines: 1100ms -> 850ms
+- 6-10 lines: 1450ms -> 1100ms

 <Video
   source={{